 Having them precooked makes it easier to quickly whip up a delicious chili with beans, cassoulet, hammock, and beans or any number of other one pot wonders.

 I have several favorite store-bought sauces that I keep on hand to prepare a quick and delicious curry, Alfredo, or enchilada casserole.
 Using a jar sauce cuts the preparation time in half and guarantees a tasty dinner with less effort.
 It also expands your repertoire.

 I find most meat counter portions too large for two people, so I divide them into four-ounce servings when I get home and freeze each serving individually.
 You can also ask the butcher to do it for you; most are very accommodating, especially if you shop at the store regularly.

-The Internet is currently boiling over with easy to follow recipes and ideas for single serving and dinner for two menus.
+The Internet is boiling over with easy-to-follow recipes and ideas for single-serving and dinner-for-two menus.
 Here are a few sites I enjoy.